 - *Lost time injury frequency rate:

-Number of casualties due to accidents that require time off of work to one million actual work hours (excluding commuting injuries).
+Number of casualties due to accidents that require time off from work up to one million actual working hours (excluding commuting injuries).

 - *Calculation period:

 For the Group, April to March the next year; for pharmaceutical industry averages and manufacturing industry averages, January to December.